 We recently rented a car in Munich, Germany and had planned to drive through the Czech Republic, Slovakia, Hungary, Croatia, Slovenia, and Austria.
 As we were filling out our paperwork to rent our car, we were informed that we cannot legally enter Croatia with our German rental car. …um… WHAT!?

 We rented from Europcar who said that most, if not all, of the other rental companies nearby share this same policy.
-For some reason Croatia was not covered by Europcar’s policies.
+For some reason Croatia was not covered by Europcar’s policies at the time we were traveling.
 Perhaps it is a bigger liability, as Croatia has only been part of the EU since July of 2013.

 Rather than scrapping our plan to rent a car, we changed our plan to exclude Croatia.
 We could have run the risk of entering the country anyway, but if we got pulled over and had our documents checked (which did happen to us a couple of times), we would have faced a huge fine and possibly further problems.

 Remember: Read all the fine print and run your agenda by your rental car company in order to be sure that you may enter all the countries you wish to visit without problem.

 2. One-way trips are incredibly expensive and not recommended.